- FMRIB P.A.I.N Group Research Group

-I was born in 1966 and performed my undergraduate and graduate studies in Biochemistry at the University of Oxford in Merton College.
-I graduated with First Class Honours, winning the Gibb’s Prize for joint top-First, and was Senior Scholar at Merton during my DPhil (=PhD).
+I was born in 1966 and performed my undergraduate and graduate studies in Biochemistry at Merton College, University of Oxford.
+I graduated with First Class Honours, winning the Gibb’s Prize for joint top-First, and was Senior Scholar at Merton during my doctorate.
 I held a post-doctoral position at Harvard Medical School (Martinos Imaging Centre) before returning to the UK in 1996 to help found and establish the FMRIB Centre.
 In 2001, I was tenured and appointed to a University Lectureship with tutorial fellowship at Christ Church at the University of Oxford.
 I became the Director of the FMRIB Centre in 2005 and Professor of Pain Research.
-In 2007 while remaining as FMRIB Director, I was elected to the Chair in Anaesthetics with Fellowship at Pembroke College.
+In 2007 while remaining as FMRIB Director, I was elected to the Nuffield Chair in Anaesthetics with Fellowship at Pembroke College.
 I was an elected Councillor to the International Association for the Study of Pain (IASP) until 2014 and was Chair of their Scientific Program Committee for the Milan 2012 biannual world congress.
 In 2008, I was awarded the triennial Patrick Wall Medal from the Royal College of Anaesthetists and in 2009 was made a FRCA for my contributions to the discipline.
 I was Deputy Chair of the UK’s Medical Research Council’s Neuroscience Mental Health Board for two years and board member from 2009-2014.
-I was a REF panel member for Neuroscience, Psychiatry and Psychology in 2014.
 In 2015, I was elected a Fellow of the Academy of Medical Sciences.
-I have been Associate Head for the Medical Sciences Division since 2014.
-After ten years Directing the FMRIB Centre, I handed over the Directorship in May 2015 to Professor Heidi Johansen-Berg in order to take a one-year sabbatical prior to becoming Head of the Nuffield Department of Clinical Neurosciences in September 2016.
+I was Associate Head for the Medical Sciences Division from 2014 for close to three years.
+After ten years Directing the FMRIB Centre, I handed over the Directorship in May 2015 to Professor Heidi Johansen-Berg prior to a short sabbatical before becoming Head of the Nuffield Department of Clinical Neurosciences in September 2016.
+In 2017, I was awarded the Feldberg Prize for my contributions to neuroscience and pain research.
+I was elected by the government in 2016 to serve on council of the Medical Research Council.
 I am married to Professor Myles Allen, a climate physicist, and we have three wonderful children: a daughter, Colette, and two sons, John and Jim.

 Awards Training and Qualifications